acafourek/wpms-site-maintenance-mode/readme.txt

 1. Extract wpms-site-maintenance.zip to the /wp-content/plugins/ directory.
 2. Visit Network Admin > Plugins and activate the plugin Network wide.
-3. Visit Site Admin > Tools > WPMS Sitedown and choose the site operational option and edit the maintenace message to your liking.
+3. Visit Network Admin > Settings > WPMS Sitedown and choose the site operational option and edit the maintenance message to your liking.

 == Changelog ==

+= 1.0.3 (2012-08-27) =
+* Updated installation instructions since the admin url has been relocated

 = 1.0.2 (2012-08-27) =
 * Fixed some admin url issues